vijender-singh/R-Basics-Class-lectures/Basics_of_R_objects.md

 ```
 **Vectors**

-A vector is collection of values/elements of the same type.
+A vector is collection of elements of the same type.
 A vector can be collection of exclusively `numeric` or `character` or `logical` value types.
 A vector cannot be of mix type.
 If they are not of the same type, the values will be coerced to one type.

 1) Vectors are the simplest of the containers in R holding multiple elements.
 2) R is a vectorised language that means that an operation is automatically applied to each element of the vector without  the need of loop through the vector.